BDC Hamburger Icon

 2. Implement SSL certificates.

-SSL is the de facto standard for securing online transactions.
-The SSL certificate authenticates the identity of users and encrypts data both on the store and in transit.
+Secure sockets layer (SSL) is the de facto standard for securing online transactions.
+The SSL certificate authenticates the identity of users and encrypts data both in the store and in transit.
 SSL is essential to establish secure connectivity between the end-user systems and your e-commerce website.

 For tech-savvy buyers, the padlock icon and “https” in the address bar are prerequisites for providing their personal details and credit card information.
-If consumers believe that a vendor is doing everything possible to secure their transactions, they are more likely to do business with it.
+If consumers believe that a vendor is doing everything possible to secure their transactions, they are more likely to do business with that company.

 Stolen or compromised user credentials are a common cause of web security breaches.
 There are multiple ways to steal or guess valid user credentials and compromise the security of your online store.
 That is where the need for a proven user authentication mechanism arises; it’s a foundation for securing your online store from hacking attempts.

 Many e-commerce sites implement two-factor authentication as an extra layer of security.
 This is a security process in which a valid user needs to provide two means of identification.
-One is typically the username/password combo, while the second is usually an autogenerated code sent to the user’s verified cellphone.
-Hackers might crack the password, but they cannot steal this code, which usually expires after a short duration.
+One is typically the username-and-password combo, while the second is usually an autogenerated code sent to the user’s verified cell phone.

 >> Learn more: How Companies Are Detecting Spear Phishing Attacks Using Machine Learning

-When you are dealing with customer data, and financial transactions in particular, you need to be extremely careful on public networks.
+When you are dealing with customer data, especially with financial transactions, you need to be extremely careful on public networks.
 Data transferred over public networks is vulnerable to interception by malicious users.
 A virtual private network (VPN) service is useful in such a situation.
 It gives you an encrypted connection to a secure offsite server, which prevents a third party from getting between you and the server.

 If you are concerned about the costs of a traditional VPN service, consider an SSL-based VPN, which is cheaper.
 OpenVPN is a popular choice, as it offers an open-source, community-based version that you can use for free.